September 14, 2022

 But, many people just don’t know the link.

-Only 1 in 5 people attending a breast screening in the UK knew about the cancer risk associated with drinking.4 And in the US, awareness that alcohol is a cancer risk factor is lowest for breast cancer.5
+And only 1 in 5 people attending a breast screening service in the UK knew about the risk.4 While in the US, awareness that alcohol is a cancer risk factor is lowest for breast cancer.5

 Breast cancer in Australia

-Breast cancer is the most common cancer in Australia.11
+Breast cancer is the most common cancer in Australia for females.8

-Every year, we are understanding more about the risk factors for cancer.
+Every year, we’re understanding more about the risk factors for cancer.

 These risk factors can include: